databrary/design/ridir-16/narrative.md

 2. Enable codes and annotations from selected existing video and audio coding tools with large user bases to be uploaded to, imported into, visualized within, searched across, and downloaded from the Databrary digital library.

     Databrary currently supports uploading, storing, and sharing coding files from only one of the tools used by the majority of developmental and learning scientists who use video [@gilmore_video_2016].
-    Working closely with a technical advisory group representing the leading academic and commercial video coding software tools (see Appendix A) commonly used by the majority of developmental researcher, Databrary will develop ways for users to upload and download coding files linked to videos.
+    Working closely with a technical advisory committee (TAC) representing the leading academic and commercial video coding software tools (see Appendix A) commonly used by the majority of developmental researcher, Databrary will develop ways for users to upload and download coding files linked to videos.
     Import functionality will bring the codes into the Databrary system and make the codes available for visualization and search within a dataset and across the library.

     Databrary will also build the capacity to export imported codes back into their native formats wherever possible, as well as exported to more open, interoperable, and user-consumable formats (e.g., CSV).